 5. Views & Queues

 Organize custom reports and queues for efficient teamwork.
-On Requests page configure backlog for your developers so they can focus on the major or urgent issues that have to be completed by the upcoming release or within a separate project.
+On the requests' page configure backlog for your developers so they can focus on the major or urgent issues that have to be completed by the upcoming release or within a separate project.
 For easier ticket management you can build reports in Kanban view.

 Please refer to the article on how to manage queues and reports.